Abhijay007/10daysofJavascript/README.md

 # 10daysofJavascript
-10 vanilla javascript projects for everyone
+10 vanilla javascript projects for everyone who want to start with javascript